SourojitDas/falcon/falconclient/README.md

 2. Run the project using Run.
 This will build using gradle and will take some time.

-NOTE: Either an emulator should be installed, or a supported Adnroid device should be connected to the development machine using USB.
+NOTE: Either an emulator should be installed, or a supported external Adnroid device should be connected to the development machine using USB.
+If using an external device is being used, enable USB Debugging on your device before running the app.